ayan72/late-delivery-analysis/README.md

 ### Recommendations

--Coach sellers with high handling times to improve pre-shipment processes.
+- Coach sellers with high handling times to improve pre-shipment processes.

--Coordinate with logistics teams on lanes with frequent transit delays.
+- Coordinate with logistics teams on lanes with frequent transit delays.

--Prioritize top seller × lane hotspots for immediate operational review.
+- Prioritize top seller × lane hotspots for immediate operational review.

 ---